 The primary intention of all digital marketers and web design companies is to lure in web traffic towards their website and make sure that they stay for long.
 Thus, if your website is getting high traffic, but reporting an equally high bounce rate, then you need to make some solid changes in your site’s anatomy.
-When the traffic leaves a website quickly, the chances of conversion get marginalised.
+When the traffic leaves a website quickly, the chances of conversion get marginalized.

 This might happen even when you have superb products and content to offer.
 User experience holds the key to bringing down the bounce rate as your website is bound to get appreciated if it can be navigated in a seamless manner.
 People usually stay away from messy, complicated and confusing sites.
-Today we are going to discuss the Top UX tips to reduce landing page bounce rates so that you can inculcate the same in your website design.
+Today we are going to discuss the Top UX tips to reduce landing page bounce rates so that you can inculcate the same in your website and app design.

-Create A Attractive Landing Page
+1. Create a Attractive Landing Page

 A slow-loading page can rarely retain its users.
 A lion’s share of the web users expects the landing page to load within just three seconds.
 Half of these users won’t visit your website in future if it takes more time for your landing page to load.
 Thus, if an e-commerce portal is churning out revenue of 100000$ per day, a single second’s page delay can cost them $2.5 million in terms of annual sales.